po1sigala/live/01-Class-Content/19-PWA/01-Activities-dev/16-Stu_Workbox-Service-Workers/README.md

 # 📖 Use Workbox to Generate a Service Worker

-* As an app user, I want to be able to view my app even when offline.
+* As an app user, I want to be able to precache assets and view my app even when offline.

 ## Acceptance Criteria

 * It’s done when logic is added to the `index.js` to register a service worker.

-* It's done when the webpack.config.js file is updated to use the GenerateSW class of the workbox webpack plugin.
+* It's done when the `webpack.config.js` file is updated to use the GenerateSW class of the workbox webpack plugin.

 * It’s done when the app is started using `npm install` and `npm run start:dev` and a log from GenerateSW appears in the console with a message similar to the following: `“The service worker at service-worker.js will precache 5 URLs, totaling 35.1 kB.”`